Star Conflict: Open Space

 This mode was launched as a large-scale expansion, entitled "Invasion" on September 4, 2014.
 According to the storyline, the alien Biomorphs (a new NPC race) invaded known space.
 To counter this threat, the factions had to mobilize all of the mercenaries (the players).

 The game world consists of many separate locations, connected by warp gates.
 It is a mode where players can undock from a station and travel around the various systems and sectors to defend allied space colonies against an ancient and malevolent alien race.
 In contrast to all other modes, players are given almost complete freedom of action.
-Players can attack any ship, including the ships of other players, find or steal from other players valuable items, which are used for crafting, completing missions and fighting aliens.
+In some sectors Players can attack any ship, including the ships of other players, find or steal from other players valuable items, which are used for crafting, completing missions and fighting aliens.
 Space is inhabited by NPC pirates and aliens.
 Sectors controlled by factions are guarded by police.
 There are hidden alien sectors, that can be reached only through special alien gates.